 Nico's mother, however, was not quite so sure.
 She called a friend who was a provincial politician and asked him if he knew anything about the forest being cut down.
-The politician hummed and hawed, but when Nico's mom insisted, he admitted that the governor had made a deal with certain real estate developers he couldn't name, who would build luxury apartments and a soccer field and sell the land for cattle grazing, which means thousands of farting cows, who are responsible for global warming, although it's not their fault.
+The politician hummed and hawed, but when Nico's mom insisted, he admitted that the governor had made a deal with certain real estate developers he couldn't name, who would build luxury apartments or a soccer field or sell the land for cattle grazing, which means thousands of farting cows, who are responsible for global warming, although it's not their fault.
 The developers would pay for clearing the forest of annoying trees and later pay high taxes and something extra special for the governor.

 Was it announced in the press?
 Nico's mother asked.
 I haven't heard anything about it.